Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/eid.rst

-5. Select or generate a Certificate Authority which should issue the user’s certificate on the Nitrokey.
+5. Select or generate a Certificate Authority which should issue the user's certificate on the Nitrokey.

 	.. figure:: images/eidauthenticate/2.png
 		:alt: img2